gnoul4869/gnoul4869/README.md

 "An AI Chatbot that can communicate with the user by predicting the user's intention"

 Languages: Python, Jupyter Notebook
-Library: Tensorflow, NLTK, Numpy, Pandas, Matplotlib
+Libraries: Tensorflow, NLTK, Numpy, Pandas, Matplotlib

 -> <a href="https://github.com/gnoul4869/ai-chat-bot">AI Chatbot</a>
 </pre>